 By default, all users in all pricing plans can create secrets and secret scopes.
-Using secret access control, available with the Databricks Operational Security Package, you can configure fine-grained permissions for managing access control.
+Using secret access control, available with the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package), you can configure fine-grained permissions for managing access control.
 This guide describes how to set up these controls.

-Access control is available only in the Databricks Operational Security Package.
-If your account does not include that package, you must explicitly grant
+- Access control is available only in the Premium plan (or, for customers who subscribed to Databricks before March 3, 2020, the Operational Security package).
+If your account does not include that plan, you must explicitly grant

 Access control for secrets is managed at the secret scope level.
 An access control list (ACL) defines a relationship between a Databricks principal (user or group), secret scope, and permission level.
 In general, a user will use the most powerful permission available to them (see Permission Levels).